Hwang Chan-sung

 Hwang Chan-sung (born February 11, 1990), also known mononymously as Chansung, is a South Korean singer, songwriter, rapper and actor.
 He is a member of the Korean boy band 2PM.
-He made his debut as an actor in the 2006 comedy series Unstoppable High Kick, and has since starred in television series such as What's Wrong with Secretary Kim (2018), So I Married the Anti-fan (2021), Show Window: The Queen's House (2021–2022), and True to Love (2023).
+He made his debut as an actor in the 2006 comedy series Unstoppable High Kick, and has since starred in television series such as What's Wrong with Secretary Kim (2018), So I Married the Anti-fan (2021), Show Window: The Queen's House (2021–2022), True to Love (2023), and Bloodhounds (2026).
 As a solo artist, Hwang has released one studio album and one extended play in Japan.

 Early life and education

 Hwang was born and raised in Seoul, South Korea.
 As a child, he had no interest in the performing arts and trained in taekwondo and kumdo with the ambition of becoming a taekwondo instructor.
 On the sports variety program Our Neighborhood Arts and Physical Education, he revealed that he holds a third degree black belt in taekwondo.

 Upon joining JYP Entertainment, he transferred to Korean Arts High School, where he graduated in 2008 alongside Raina of After School and fellow JYP Entertainment trainees Sunye and Jo Kwon.

 Hwang participated in an undergraduate program at Howon University located in Gunsan, South Korea, with his bandmates Junho and Wooyoung.
 Furthermore, along with Junho, he attained a master's degree of cinematography at Sejong University.